 2. The Wishing Spell (The Land of Stories)

-Like Coraline, the book is about fairy tale retellings and twins.
-Alex and Connor Bailey were given a book called The Land of Stories, and the book is mysterious and an obvious plot device.
-They enter the book one day and enter a realm of fairy tales where sleeping beauty Aurora goes to sleep, where all of these fairy tale characters exist in one plane of existence.
+Like Coraline, the young adult book is about fairy tale retellings and twins.
+Alex and Connor Bailey were given a book called The Land of Stories, which is mysterious and an obvious plot device.
+They enter the book one day and enter a realm of fairy tales where sleeping beauty Aurora goes to sleep, where all these fairy tale characters exist in one plane.
 That is the premise of this book.

-What follows after is the Queen’s Quest in their bid to exit the world?
-Chris Colfer does a wonderful job merging all of these stories, providing the historical background and the politics of all the countries.
+What follows after is the Queen’s Quest in their bid to exit the world.
+Chris Colfer does a wonderful job merging these stories, providing the countries’ historical backgrounds and politics.
 This premise had a lot of potential.

 In the beginning, there’s a character called Mrs. Peters.
 She is an English teacher, and she was teaching fairy tales.
-She scolded the class for having the wrong interpretation of the morals of any fairy tales they were discussing.
+She scolded the class for incorrectly interpreting the morals of any fairy tales they were discussing.
 She tells them to go home and write an essay about the correct moral interpretation of the story and the fairy tale.

 This book is 438 pages long.
-It is about Alex and Connor wanting to get out of a blend of stories, and they encounter obstacles along the way.
+It is about Alex and Connor wanting to get out of a blend of stories and encountering obstacles along the way.
 But somehow, every single time, for every single obstacle, they manage to get out of the situation unchanged, and the villains let them go without any repercussions.

 In the very beginning, they encounter the witch from Hansel and Gretel.
 Alex convinces the witch that a law in the land of stories requires her to grant them a wish before she needs them.
 So what is the wish that Connor wants the witch to grant them?